With Biden Surging, What’s Next for Bloomberg?

 So where is Michael Bloomberg supposed to go from here?

 The former mayor and his campaign have told anyone who’d listen since November that their plan to win the Democratic nomination started, and largely relied, on Super Tuesday.
 And as voting began in the presidential primary a month ago — and the party looked set for an ugly, muddled struggle for the nomination after Iowa — everything appeared like it was going according to plan.
-At campaign headquarters, operatives each day pass countdown clocks ticking toward March 3, the day they planned swoop into the race.
+At campaign headquarters, operatives each day pass countdown clocks ticking toward March 3, the day they planned to swoop into the race.
 Even after his disastrous first debate in Las Vegas, staffers unfailingly pointed to Tuesday, the date with the most delegates up for grabs of the whole primary, as the day everything would start coming together for him.

 But that plan was always based on Joe Biden continuing to falter, and the moderate wing of the party lining up behind the tycoon to stop Bernie Sanders.
-And now, hours before polls open from Virginia to Texas to California — with Pete Buttigieg and Amy Klobuchar both exiting the race since Biden’s romp in South Carolina jump-started his campaign — election forecasts have Bloomberg running behind both the former vice president and Sanders in Tuesday’s delegate count, and see no state as more likely to go for Bloomberg than the Vermont senator.
+And now, hours before polls open from Virginia to Texas to California — with Pete Buttigieg and Amy Klobuchar both exiting the race since Biden’s romp in South Carolina jump-started his campaign — election forecasts have Bloomberg running behind both the former vice-president and Sanders in Tuesday’s delegate count, and see no state as more likely to go for Bloomberg than the Vermont senator.
 Even the usually reticent architects of Barack Obama’s 2008 campaign have started questioning what comes next: “Where’s the path for Bloomberg here?” asked David Axelrod on CNN on Saturday night, pointing to Biden’s strength, as David Plouffe, on MSNBC, argued the race is now essentially a Biden versus Sanders head-to-head.

-Back in midtown, some of Bloomberg’s top advisors were taken aback by the size of Biden’s win, but were quick to insist that it wouldn’t change the former mayor’s thinking about the contest: even if Biden looked like a new man, the post-South Carolina cash injection into his campaign wouldn’t make a difference in time to affect Tuesday’s contests.
+Back in midtown, some of Bloomberg’s top advisers were taken aback by the size of Biden’s win, but were quick to insist that it wouldn’t change the former mayor’s thinking about the contest: even if Biden looked like a new man, the post–South Carolina cash injection into his campaign wouldn’t make a difference in time to affect Tuesday’s contests.
 With so many ballots already banked in the early voting period, Biden’s bounce would likely be muted, Bloomberg staffers argued.
-Biden’s big South Carolina win could even prove useful to Bloomberg, some argued, since it slowed down Sanders’ roll toward the nomination.
+Biden’s big South Carolina win could even prove useful to Bloomberg, some argued, since it slowed down Sanders’s roll toward the nomination.
 Anyway, with the race still shaping up to be a long scrap for delegates, Bloomberg would be unlikely to consider dropping out anytime soon unless Tuesday turned into a massive, unexpected disappointment, they said.

 Invariably though they also offered some version of: But talk to us on Wednesday.